Twitter's account of deal shows Musk signing without asking for more info - NewsBreak

 Twitter's CEO, Agrawal, is entitled to a $60.2 million golden parachute if the deal closes, while the company's chief financial officer, Ned Segal, would get $46.4 million, the proxy shows.
 Twitter's top lawyer, Vijaya Gadde, would be paid $30 million.

-Another Twitter adviser, JPMorgan Chase & Co, stands to be paid $48 million once the deal closes, having already made $5 million for its fairness opinion to the company.
+Another Twitter adviser, JPMorgan Chase & Co (JPM.N), stands to be paid $48 million once the deal closes, having already made $5 million for its fairness opinion to the company.

+Reporting by Greg Roumeliotis in New York and Tom Hals in Wilmington, Del.
+Editing by Nick Zieminski and Matthew Lewis

 Comments / 1